bartimaeusnek/base-emoji-CSharp/README.md

 DATA       |0 1 1 0 1 0 0 0'0 1.1 0 1 0 0 1'0 0 1 0.0 0 0 1'0 0 0 0 0 0.0 ...
 base-emoji |      417 = 🍒     |      658 = 🌒     |       64 = 😟     |  ...
 ```

-The complete list of emojis is located in [emoji-map.json](./emoji-map.json)

 ### Padding